 For motorists, the arrival of spring generally brings clearer driving conditions.
 We no longer have to worry about black ice, blowing snow and the other hazards of winter.
 But there’s one cold-weather holdover that causes no end of grief: Potholes.

-A CAA study found that 23 per cent of Albertans have suffered pothole-related damage to their vehicle at least twice between 2011 and 2016.
-According to AMA Driver Education in Edmonton, the harm is most often done to tires and rims.
-The rim can bend, or it can lose one of its wheel-balancing weights, which may introduce a vibration.
+A 2021 CAA report found that Alberta drivers shell out an extra $64 per year on average due to poor road conditions—including potholes.
+According to AMA Driver Education, the harm is most often done to tires and rims.
+The rim can bend or lose one of its wheel-balancing weights, which may introduce vibration.

-Driving over a pothole can also sometimes damage a tire’s internal steel belts, causing them (and the tire) to go “out of round,” which negatively impacts your ability to drive comfortably and safely.
+Driving over a pothole can also sometimes damage a tire’s internal steel belts, causing them (and the tire) to go “out of round,” negatively impacting your ability to drive comfortably and safely.
 Hubcap loss is common, too.

-Repeatedly driving over potholes, especially at higher speeds, can have a cumulative effect that results in bending your vehicle’s suspension or steering parts, and damage to shock absorbers.
+Repeatedly driving over potholes, especially at higher speeds, can have a cumulative effect that results in bending your vehicle’s suspension or steering parts and damaging shock absorbers.

 The larger the city, the more potholes to navigate.
-Red Deer deals with 10,000 to 14,000 per year while Edmonton road crews filled almost 670,000 holes in 2017.
+Red Deer deals with 10,000 to 14,000 annually, while Calgary road crews filled almost 37,850 holes in 2024.
+In Edmonton, more than 537,000 holes were filled in 2024.
 Knowing how to safely avoid these hazards—and avoid damage to your car—is an important driving skill.
-Here are some useful tips:
+Here are some valuable tips:

 POTHOLE AVOIDANCE 101

-• Look farther up the road when driving.
-You’ll be better able to spot a pothole in advance, and then take action to steer clear of it safely, without leaving your lane, or by safely changing lanes.
+• Always scan ahead while driving.
+You’ll be better able to spot a pothole in advance, allowing time to change lanes or safely steer clear of it.

-• Don’t tailgate.
+• Your following distance should be—at a minimum—three seconds behind the vehicle in front of you.
 Leaving plenty of space between your car and the vehicle in front of you increases your odds of identifying a pothole with enough distance to avoid it.

 MORE TO READ